DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/intro/index.md

 ## Entities Under the Hood

 Smart NgRX uses NgRX Entities under the hood to manage the state of the application.
-This means that the state of the application is stored in a normalized way.
+This means that the state of the application is stored in a de-normalized way.
 This is a very powerful approach that allows us to easily manage the state of the application and to easily update the state of the application.

 The main benefit of using Entities is that we can do lookups for existing data quickly.